Notargets/gocfd/NOTES.md

 In my past CFD experience, discontinuities in solving the Navier Stokes equations are not limited to shock waves.
 Rather, we find shear flows have discontinuities that are similar enough to shock waves that shock finding techniques used to guide the application of numerical diffusion can be active at the edge of boundary layers and at other critical regions, which often leads to inaccuracies far from shocks.
 The text's gradient based limiter would clearly suffer from this kind of problem among others.

-### Model Problem Example #3a: Euler's Equations in 1D - Shock Collision
+### Update: Model Problem Example #3a: Euler's Equations in 1D - Shock Collision

 This is an interesting problem because of the temperature remainder after the collision.
 In the plot, temperature is red, density is blue, and velocity is orange.
 After the shocks pass out of the domain, the remaining temperature "bubble" can't dissipate, because the Euler equations have no mechanism for temperature diffusion.